stennety/mywebsite/_posts/2024-2-19-Chronicles-of-Product-in-AI.md

 ---
 layout: post
-title: Chronicles of Product in AI
+title: Why write about building products in AI?
 excerpt: These posts are a chronicle of my journey in AI Product management.
 Here's some background.
 ---